Raudius/files_scripts/docs/Functions.md

 `html_to_pdf(String html, [Table config]={}, [Table position]={}): string|nil`

+⚠ Deprecated, will be removed with release 4.0.0.
+Unfortunately the dependency that enables this function is too large to justify.
+Removing this function will allow us to reduce the app package size by over 90%.

 Renders the HTML onto a PDF file.

 A configuration table can be passed to configure various aspects of PDF generation.
 For more information see the [MPDF documentation](https://mpdf.github.io/reference/mpdf-variables/overview.html).